-If back action beyond 25 hours is required to control scab, use mercury with half-strength captan providing tree development is no later than Bloom.
-After Bloom for "back action", use Dichlone (Phygon) at $\frac{1}{4}$ pound plus Captan at 1 pound per 100 gallons.
+If back action beyond 25 hours is required to control scab, use Dodine (Cyprex) at $\frac{1}{4}$ pound plus Glyodin at 1 pint per 100 gallons.
 If no freezing air temperatures occur at Pink or thereafter, any of the fungicides as suggested for apples in Michigan may be used with safety.

-The use of parathion at Petal Fall following freezing injury close to Bloom frequently causes undue stem cavity russeting.
+The use of Parathion at Petal Fall following freezing injury close to Bloom frequently causes undue stem cavity russeting.
 Delay the use of an insecticide until First Cover and then use wettable Guthion.